barrettotte/fpga-dev-vscode/README.md

 - support for verilator
 - support for vhdl
 - support for specifiying optional `.gtkw` files for `gtkwave` task
+- make directory paths configurable in `task.ps1` and TCL scripts
+- look into adding build caching for Vivado builds?
 - switch to Docker for all WSL commands

 ## References